Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 The Cabinet, which is made up of the Leader of the Council (currently Councillor Matthew Brown) and five other councillors, meets every month and takes the majority of the decisions for the council.

-Once a decision is taken by councillors it is down to the council’s officers to put these decisions into action.
+Once a decision is taken by councillors it is down to the council’s departments and officers to put these decisions into action.

-Council officers are managed by the Chief Executive as well as by four other directors, which make up our Corporate Management Team.
-See our Council departments and management team page for more information.
-The council employs around 800 people to deliver all of its public services across Preston.
+Council officers are managed by the Interim Chief Executive as well as four other directors, which make up our Corporate Management Team.

 If you require help with something in this section, please contact us.